QazmoQwerty/error-reporter/README.md

 # Diagnostic Reporter

-A simple implementation for pretty, Rust-style error diagnostics.
+A simple, single header C++ library for pretty, Rust-style error diagnostics.

 Used for the Dino compiler.